-In addition, the AB will ensure that every new teacher has access to an Early Career Framework based induction.
+In addition, the AB will ensure that every new teacher receives their Early Career Teacher Entitlement.

-Appropriate bodies are expected to check that all ECTs have access to an induction programme based on the ECF.
-This check is referred to as 'ECF fidelity' checking.
+Appropriate bodies are expected to check that all ECTs have access to an induction programme based on the ITTECF.
+This check is referred to as 'ITTECF fidelity checking'.